mpedrero/pi-lcd/README.md

 ## Usage
 Start the program with `./pi-lcd`

-Select button turn the screen on and off, Up/Down buttons change the information pages.
+Select button turns the screen on and off, Up/Down buttons change the information pages.

+`ifstat` package is required to show network speed.
+It can be installed with:

+    $> sudo apt install ifstat

 ## Libraries